Who We Are

 What We Have Accomplished

 Our actions are adding up!
-The Harvard Law School has reduced its greenhouse gas emissions 26% including growth (i.e. construction and renovations) and 45% excluding growth.
+The Harvard Law School has reduced its greenhouse gas emissions 26% including growth (i.e. construction and renovations) and 45% excluding growth as of fiscal year 2015.
 Visit the Harvard Sustainability Impact Report for University-wide data and metrics.